-- 12. Use the Canadian spelling of the word honours in all instances except when used in the phrase 'honorary degree(s),' in which case the u is dropped. - 13.
+- 12. Use the Canadian spelling of the word honours in all instances except when used in the phrase 'honorary degree(s),' in which case the u is dropped.
+This follows a unanimous recommendation of the senate committee on academic policy and awards in April 2019. - 13.
 Use internship as a catch-all term used for external, general audiences, including media.
-Use covers all internships, co-ops and practicums - 14.
+Use covers all internships, co-ops and practicums. - 14.
 Italicize the titles of books, journals, periodicals, newspapers, pamphlets, proceedings, collections, theses, dissertations, plays, movies, television shows, operas, oratorios, paintings, drawings, sculptures and other works of art.